Summer Reading Challenge

 To find out more click here

-How the challenge works
+How it works

-• Children sign up at the library to start their Challenge.
+• Children sign up at the library to start their challenge.

 • Borrow books and get reading!
-Children choose the books they want to read, recording what they have read along the way.
+Children then choose the books they want to read, recording what they have read along the way.
 Library staff and volunteers are on hand to chat to children about books they have read.

 • Every child who completes the challenge, by reading 6 library books, receives a medal and certificate.